bkuslitskiy/Compare-TV-Shows-V4/memory-bank/activeContext.md

   - Results display with tabs for cast and crew
   - Theme system with light/dark/system options
   - Keyboard navigation throughout the application

+- Implemented performance optimizations:
+  - Added virtualized lists for large result sets using react-window
+  - Implemented pagination for search results
+  - Optimized comparison algorithm with memoization and batch processing
+  - Added caching for API requests with localStorage
+  - Improved role grouping algorithm for large datasets

 - Fixed Tailwind CSS utility class recognition issues:
   - Added safelist for commonly used utility classes